 We have a list of our members who have shown a willingness to help out at events and, as and when we organise an event, the organiser might contact some of the people on the list to ask them if they are willing to help with that particular event.

-If you are willing to be on our list of people to potentially assist at events, send Guy an email (email@example.com).
+If you are willing to be on our list of people to potentially assist at events, send Dianne an email (firstname.lastname@example.org).

 Our Office is located at the Eltham Central Pavilion in Panther Place and provides admin support to tutors and members throughout the year.
 Our regular office hours are on a Monday afternoon (1-3pm) and a Thursday morning (10am-midday) and most of our volunteers are rostered on for one session per fortnight.
 The office usually closes during school holidays.